Pattern-Projects/blender-ucd-project/README.md

 - Open a terminal in your root directory
 - Type 'git clone ' followed by the code taken from github repository
     - ```git clone https://github.com/Pattern-Projects/blender-ucd-project.git```
-- When this completes you have your own version of te website
+- When this completes you have your own version of the website
     - Feel free to make any changes to it
-- Run the project within your IDE
+- The website can be run by opening one of the HTML files within a web browser
 - Visit the link provided
 - Your website with any made changes will appear
 - Saved changes to the website will appear here after refreshing the page